allegroai/clearml-docs/docs/webapp/datasets/webapp_dataset_viewing.md

   to view the version’s [details panel](#version-details-panel)

 :::tip archiving versions
-The dataset versions list provides two views: the active (main) version view and the archive.
-You can archive versions so the active versions view doesn't get too cluttered.
-Click **OPEN ARCHIVE** on the top of the versions list to open the archive view, where you can view all archived versions.
-From the archive, you can restore archived versions to the active version view.
+You can archive dataset versions so the versions list doesn't get too cluttered.
+Click **OPEN ARCHIVE** on the top of the list to open the archive and view all archived versions.
+From the archive, you can restore versions and remove them from the archive.
 :::

 ## Version Details